osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

    (This is the same transformation that the [Imposm](https://imposm.org/docs/imposm3/latest/){:.extlink} program uses.)

+Osm2pgsql will only create these Id indexes if an updatable database is created, i.e. if osm2pgsql is run with `--slim` (but not `--drop`). *Version >= 1.8.0*{: .version} You can set the optional field `create_index` in the `ids` setting to `'always'` to force osm2pgsql to always create this index, even in non-updatable databases (the default is `'auto'`, only create the index if needed for updating).

 #### Unique Ids

 It is often desirable to have a unique PRIMARY KEY on database tables.
 Many